Star: Distribution

 Stars are not spread uniformly across the universe but are normally grouped into galaxies along with interstellar gas and dust.
 A typical large galaxy like the Milky Way contains hundreds of billions of stars.
 There are more than 2 trillion (×10^12) galaxies, though most are less than 10% the mass of the Milky Way.
-Overall, there are likely to be between ×10^22 and ×10^24 stars (more stars than all the grains of sand on planet Earth).
+Overall, there are likely to be between ×10^22 and ×10^24 stars, which are more stars than all the grains of sand on planet Earth.
 Most stars are within galaxies, but between 10 and 50% of the starlight in large galaxy clusters may come from stars outside of any galaxy.

 A multi-star system consists of two or more gravitationally bound stars that orbit each other.
 The simplest and most common multi-star system is a binary star, but systems of three or more stars exist.
 For reasons of orbital stability, such multi-star systems are often organized into hierarchical sets of binary stars.
 Larger groups are called star clusters.
 These range from loose stellar associations with only a few stars to open clusters with dozens to thousands of stars, up to enormous globular clusters with hundreds of thousands of stars.
 Such systems orbit their host galaxy.
 The stars in an open or globular cluster all formed from the same giant molecular cloud, so all members normally have similar ages and compositions.